Marketing gets complicated fast at enterprise scale.

 These platforms handle campaign management, lead nurturing, and cross-channel orchestration at scale.
 Essential capabilities include:

-- Contact management: managing millions of customer profiles.
+- Contact management: Managing millions of customer profiles.

-- Complex workflows: executing advanced nurture sequences.
+- Complex workflows: Executing advanced nurture sequences.

-- Advanced segmentation: targeting based on behavior, demographics, and engagement.
+- Advanced segmentation: Targeting based on behavior, demographics, and engagement.

 Automation must integrate with your broader technology stack to avoid creating silos.